frconor-ebook/meditations/_posts/2025-11-17-pray-for-the-dead.md

 We can help the souls in Purgatory to pass more quickly over the great divide that separates them from God by making reparation for sin.
 In this way, we can also shorten our own passage through this waiting room of heaven.

-If we are generous in our spirit of penance, in the offering of our sufferings, and in our love for the sacrament of Confession, with the help of grace, we may enter straightaway into heaven.
+If we are generous in our spirit of penance, in the offering of our sufferings, and in our love for the sacrament of Confession, with the help of grace we may enter straightaway into heaven.
 This is the case with the saints whose living example we can accept as an open invitation to spur us on.
 Their example stimulates our own desire to help make up for the effects of personal sin in the lives of countless souls.

 Our Blessed Mother, Refuge of sinners, will obtain for us the grace to act accordingly.